georgesovetov/python-style-guide/README.md

 Please leave feedback, ask, comment and contribute if you
 - think you can make this style guide better,
 - have faced some formatting or code style challenge,
+- have any good or bad examples of formatting or code style,
 - have any other questions or comments.

 Leave feedback here under lines of code, create issues and pull requests or contact me directly.
 You're welcomed.